 When Back Pain May Mean Arthritis

-About 80% of pain is acute and usually lasts one to seven days.
-Otherwise it’s considered chronic back pain and may be caused by arthritis.
+About 80% of back pain is acute and usually lasts one to seven days.
+Otherwise, it’s considered chronic and may be caused by arthritis.
 The lower back is the most common site of arthritis back pain.
 Several types of arthritis are part of a group of conditions called spondylarthropathies (meaning spinal arthritis).
 Spondylarthropathies can affect adults and children.
-These conditions include:

-Ankylosing spondylitis is a chronic inflammatory disease that primarily affects hip joints and the joint that connects the bone at the bottom of the spine to the pelvis (sacroiliac).
-Ankylosing means stiff or rigid and spondylitis means inflammation of the spine.
+Axial spondyloarthritis (axSpA) is a chronic inflammatory disease that primarily affects hip joints and the joint that connects the bone at the bottom of the spine to the pelvis (sacroiliac).

 Psoriatic arthritis is a form of arthritis that affects joints and usually the skin (psoriasis).
 For about 20 percent of people with PsA, the disease involves the spine (axial arthritis).
 In some cases, bony overgrowth can cause two or more vertebrae to grow together (fuse), causing stiffness.